Ticonderoga-class cruiser

-Ticonderoga-class guided-missile cruisers are multi-role warships.
-Their Mk 41 VLS can fire Tomahawk cruise missiles to strike land targets or anti-aircraft SM-2MR/ERs for defense against aircraft or anti-ship missiles.
-Their LAMPS III helicopters, RUM-139 ASROCs, and sonar systems allow them to perform anti-submarine missions.
+Ticonderoga-class guided-missile cruisers are multirole warships.
+Their Mk 41 VLS can fire Tomahawk cruise missiles to strike land targets or antiaircraft SM-2MR/ERs for defense against aircraft or antiship missiles.
+Their LAMPS III helicopters, RUM-139 ASROCs, and sonar systems allow them to perform antisubmarine missions.
 Ticonderoga-class ships are designed to be elements of carrier strike groups or amphibious ready groups, as well as perform missions such as interdiction or escort.
-With upgrades to their AN/SPY-1 systems and their associated missile payloads as part of the Aegis Ballistic Missile Defense System, members of this class have also demonstrated proficiency as mobile anti-ballistic missile and anti-satellite platforms.
+With upgrades to their AN/SPY-1 systems and their associated missile payloads as part of the Aegis Ballistic Missile Defense System, members of the Mk 41 VLS Flight II variant of the class have also demonstrated proficiency as mobile antiballistic missile and antisatellite platforms, with the being the first U.S. Navy warship to successfully shoot down an in-orbit satellite on February 20, 2008.

-Of the 27 completed vessels, nineteen were built by Ingalls Shipbuilding and eight by Bath Iron Works (BIW).
-All but one of the ships in the class were originally named for noteworthy events in U.S. military history, although a second (originally named Chancellorsville) was renamed to in March 2023, and at least twelve share their names with World War II–era aircraft carriers.
+Of the 27 completed vessels, 19 were built by Ingalls Shipbuilding and eight by Bath Iron Works (BIW).
+All but one of the ships in the class were originally named for noteworthy events in U.S. military history, although a second (originally named Chancellorsville) was renamed to in March 2023, and at least 12 share their names with World War II–era aircraft carriers.
 As of September 2025, seven ships remain active.
-Due to the high cost of maintenance and age, the entire class is being progressively retired; the last vessels are scheduled for decommissioning in 2027.
-Flight III Arleigh Burke–class destroyers will serve as short-term role replacements until the expected commissioning of DDG(X) destroyers in the 2030s.
+Due to the high cost of maintenance and age, the entire class is being progressively retired; the last vessels are scheduled for decommissioning by 2030.
+Flight III Arleigh Burke-class destroyers will serve as short-term role replacements until the expected commissioning of DDG(X) destroyers in the 2030s.